 By simply holding your manuscript up under the light of my questions, you’re going to bust through your blocks and get this beautiful book of yours written!

-A clear path, accountability and support
+A clear memoir writing path, story structure and support

 Let it be simple… Save yourself time, confusion, doubt.